soumyadsanyal/soumyadsanyal.github.io/content/leadership/solutions-process-software.md

 > For the present state of unaccountability provides a protective jungle that offers quick cover to the proponents of **_any_** current approach to organizational change.

-In this post I write down some concrete and falsifiable hypotheses in operating model design that I considered, in the spirit of further developing Leavitt's concluding hypothesis:
+In this post I write down some of my concrete and falsifiable hypotheses in operating model design, in the spirit of further developing Leavitt's concluding hypothesis:

 > If I may conclude with a speculation, I will bet long odds that as [we] develop such an economics, **_as we learn to weight costs and advantages, and to predict second and third order changes_**; we will not move uniformly toward one of these approaches or another, even within the firm. **_We will move_** instead toward a melange; **_toward differentiated organizations in which the nature of changes becomes largely dependent on the nature of task_** (_sic_).
 We have progressed, I submit; we have not just oscillated.
 We have learned about people, about structure, about technology; and we will learn to use what we know about all three to change the shape of future organizations.

+### Hypothesis 1: PPT requires a value function to be useful as a framework for decision making and organizational design.

+### Hypothesis 2: Working backwards from the value function can uniquely solve for an operating model.

 1. Optimize for company goals as a primary objective, and identify what valuable business problems must be solved to achieve those goals.
 Then and only then, work backwards to the tasks  effectiveness as a secondary objective that is derived by working backwards.
     1. The sole pursuit of effective task execution [is often not strategic](https://www.iwp.edu/wp-content/uploads/2020/08/What-Is-Strategy.pdf).